MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/get-clients.md

 Microsoft Teams has clients available for desktop (Windows and Mac), web, and mobile (Android and  iOS).
 These clients all require an active internet connection and do not support an offline mode.

 > [!NOTE]
 > Effective November 29, 2018, you'll no longer be able to use the Microsoft Teams for Windows 10 S (Preview) app, available from the Microsoft Store.
-Instead, you can now download and install the desktop client on devices running Windows 10 S mode.
+Instead, you can now download and install the Teams desktop client on devices running Windows 10 S mode.
 To download the desktop client, go to [https://teams.microsoft.com/downloads](https://go.microsoft.com/fwlink/?linkid=855754).
+For more information about Windows 10 S mode, see [Introducing Windows 10 in S mode](https://www.microsoft.com/windows/s-mode).
 >
 > MSI builds of the Teams desktop client are not yet available for devices running Windows 10 S mode.